Travis Ishikawa: Draft and minor leagues

+Before the 2006 season, Baseball America ranked Ishikawa the number four prospect in the Giants' organization.
+He attended spring training with the Giants for the first time in his career.

-San Francisco Giants
+San Francisco Giants (2006, 2008–2010)

 2006

-Before the season, Baseball America ranked Ishikawa the number four prospect in the Giants' organization.
-He attended spring training with the Giants for the first time in his career.
 He was recalled from the minors for the first time on April 18 when Lance Niekro was placed on the Bereavement List, and made his major league debut the same day in a 7–4 loss to the Arizona Diamondbacks.
 His first big league hit came on April 19 as a pinch-hit single off Brandon Webb in a 10–3 loss to Arizona.
 The next day, he returned to the minors to make room for Niekro.
 On May 26, he was recalled when Daniel Ortmeier was sent to the minors.
 He had his first big league start that day against the Colorado Rockies and had three hits, two doubles and three RBI in a 9–0 victory.
 After the game, Kevin Frandsen and Todd Greene gave him a pie in the face to celebrate.
 After four games (during which he hit .500), he was returned to the minors on May 30.
 He was recalled on June 13 when Niekro went on the disabled list again.
 After six games on this stint, he returned to the minors on June 21 when Frandsen was recalled.
 In the minor leagues that year, Ishikawa played for the Double-A Connecticut Defenders of the Eastern League.
 In 86 games (298 at-bats), he batted .232 with 33 runs scored, 69 hits, 10 home runs, and 42 RBI.
 In 12 games (24 at-bats) with the Giants, he batted .292 with one run scored, seven hits, no home runs, and four RBI.
 After the season, he played for the Scottsdale Scorpions in the Arizona Fall League.